Require multi-factor authentication for Intune device enrollments

-Do not configure Device based access rules for Microsoft Intune enrollment.
+Don't configure Device based access rules for Microsoft Intune enrollment.

-- Sign in to the Microsoft Endpoint Manager Admin Center, choose Devices > Conditional Access.
+- Sign in to the Microsoft Endpoint Manager admin center, choose Devices > Conditional Access.
 The Conditional Access node accessed from Intune is the same node as accessed from Azure AD.

 - Choose New policy.

 - In New policy, type a descriptive name for the policy.

 - In the Assignments section, choose Users and groups.

 - In Users and groups, choose Select users or groups, and check Users and groups.
 Then select the users and /or groups that will receive this policy, then choose Done.

 - In the Assignments section, choose Cloud apps.

 - On the Include tab of Cloud apps, choose Select apps, then choose Select > Microsoft Intune Enrollment, and then choose Done.
 By choosing Microsoft Intune Enrollment, conditional access MFA is applied only to the enrollment of the device (one-time MFA prompt).

 - In the Assignments section, for Conditions you don't need to configure any settings for MFA.